How Will Data Science Accelerate the Circular Economy?

 Data Analytics for Solution Design

-Now that you have automated the Life Cycle Assessment, your sustainability team has been able to set the baseline.
+Now that you have automated the Life Cycle Assessment, your sustainability team has established the baseline.

-Following the United Nations Sustainable Development Goals (SDG), your company committed to a 30% reduction by 2023.
+In line with the United Nations Sustainable Development Goals (SDGs), your company committed to a 30% reduction by 2023.

 The next step is to build a roadmap to reach this target.